run-llama/llama-hub/loader_hub/google_calendar/README.md

 # Google Calendar Loader

-This loader reads your upcoming calendar events and parses the relevant info into `Documents`.
+This loader reads your upcoming Google Calendar events and parses the relevant info into `Documents`.

 As a prerequisite, you will need to register with Google and generate a `credentials.json` file in the directory where you run this loader.
 See [here](https://developers.google.com/workspace/guides/create-credentials) for instructions.